 Major functions of the Dean of Students Office include:

-- Crisis loans available for up to $500
+- Crisis loans and grants available for up to $500

 - Graduate Assistantship resources/support: Student of Concern Report; Classroom management and how-to guides.